llctrautmann/Obsidian/000 Concepts/Random Variables.md

 - The probability for a specific value to occur is always 0.

-- Probability distributions for continuous random variables are described using probability density functions (PDFs, [[Density Functions]]), which represent the likelihood of a variable taking on a specific value.
+- Probability distributions for continuous random variables are described using probability density functions which represent the likelihood of a variable taking on a specific value.
 The area under the PDF curve represents the probability of the variable being within a certain range of values.

 ### Cumulative Distribution Function
 The cumulative distribution over the random variable $X$ is defined as a monotonically increasing function: